 It was lovingly refurbished and relaunched in 2001 and now contains drums, bells and almost ten thousand pipes across three Town Hall levels.

 Why not go behind the scenes?
 For a closer look at the organ chambers and the Grand Organ Museum, book in for a free Melbourne Town Hall tour.

 The City of Melbourne's Grand Organ music program presents:

 - virtuosic solo performances of classical organ music spanning over four hundred years

 - orchestra and band concerts performing with the organ

 - new jazz pieces written specifically for the Town Hall instrument

 - opportunities to see the instrument from the inside.

-Read more information on the Town Hall Grand Organ, or join the mailing list to receive advance email updates on upcoming Grand Organ events.
+Read more information on the Town Hall Grand Organ, or join the mailing list to receive email updates on upcoming Grand Organ events.